simplexspatial/osm4scala/README.md

 Osm4scala has a transitive dependency with Java Google Protobuf library.
 Spark, Hadoop and other libraries in the ecosystem are using an old version of the same library (currently v2.5.0 from Mar, 2013) that is not compatible.

-To solve the conflict, I published the library in to fashion:
+To solve the conflict, I published the library in two fashion:
-- Fat and Shaded as `osm4scala-spark-shaded` that solves `com.google.protobuf.**` conflicts.
+- Fat and Shaded as `osm4scala-spark3-shaded` that solves `com.google.protobuf.**` conflicts.
-- Don't shaded as `osm4scala-spark`, so you can solve the conflict on your way.
+- Don't shaded as `osm4scala-spark3`, so you can solve the conflict on your way.